GaelVaroquaux/website/content/programming/sklearn_inria_community_manager.rst

    :target: https://www.flickr.com/photos/randychiu/4602851011/

-We are looking for someone into open source, but also who likes writing blog posts, social networks, organizing events, presenting scikit-learn, improving processes.
+We are looking for someone into open source, also who likes writing blog posts, social networks, organizing events, presenting scikit-learn, and improving processes.

-We believe that such job is best done by someone who has some technical interest in scikit-learn: good advocacy needs with good understanding.
+We believe that such a job is best done by someone who has some technical interest in scikit-learn: good advocacy needs with good understanding.